abooij/wiwikwlhott/index.md

 unhelpful intuition for them.

 **Warning**: I did not check for correctness.
 This document may be counterproductive.
-I did not tell you these things.
+You didn't get these things from me.

 Changelog
 ---------